rebelinux/Diagrammer.Core/README.md

 # Diagrammer.Core

-Diagrammer.Core is a PowerShell module which provides the core framework for generating as built diagrams for many common datacenter systems.
-The Diagrammer.Core module is required by each individual diagrammer module used to generate as built diagrams for a specific product and/or technology.
+Diagrammer.Core is a PowerShell module that provides a foundational framework for creating as-built diagrams of various datacenter systems.
+It serves as a required dependency for individual diagrammer modules, which generate diagrams tailored to specific products or technologies.

 # :beginner: Getting Started